 Types of Nursing Cover

 There are three types of nursing cover you can choose from.
-Each has their own benefits and drawbacks.
+Each has its own benefits and drawbacks.
 Let’s find out which one is right for you.

 The drawback of an apron style is that they don’t provide full coverage.
 This means there is a slight risk of exposure if you have a wiggly baby or are still getting used to breastfeeding.
 Apron styles are more obvious as a nursing cover, so they may attract more attention than any other style.